 Alison is the Curriculum Coordinator and a Senior Dog Trainer at Canine Link Training and Career Academy, the Director of Research and Content Development at FetchFind, and serves on the Board of Directors as a canine behavior consultant for Be Fido’s Friend, a foster-based rescue organization.
 Before wearing all of these hats, Alison began her path in the animal world as a dog walker and pet sitter after leaving her previous career as a lawyer.
 At home, Alison practices her training skills on Sonar, her deaf terrier mix and Huck, a lab rescue.

-Beck Rothke coordinates placement, training, and outreach for the Morris Service Dogs Program and received the 2013 Humanitarian of the Year award for the College of Applied Health Sciences at University of Illinois for her work as a service dog trainer for people with disabilities.
-In addition to training, Beck has extensive experience as a dog walker and in dog daycare environments, which she combines with 15 years’ experience as a higher education teacher to help her training and dog walking students achieve their goals using positive strategies.
+Beck Rothke coordinates placement, training, and outreach for the Morris Service Dogs Program and received the 2013 Humanitarian of the Year award for the College of Applied Health Sciences at University of Illinois for his work as a service dog trainer for people with disabilities.
+In addition to training, Beck has extensive experience as a dog walker and in dog daycare environments, which he combines with 15 years’ experience as a higher education teacher to help his training and dog walking students achieve their goals using positive strategies.